A Common Origin of Neutrino Masses and $R_{D^{(\ast)}}$, $R_{K^{(\ast)}}$ Anomalies: Introduction

 We perform a detailed investigation of this model to identify the minimal Yukawa parameters that are required to satisfy the above-mentioned semi-leptonic $B$ meson decay anomalies and neutrino oscillation data.
 In our phenomenological analysis, we take into account all essential experimental constraints applicable to our model.
 We show that such a non-trivial task can be successfully achieved with only a limited number of parameters.
 The scenario presented in this work is particularly attractive since the same parameter set that generates neutrino masses and mixings, as well as accommodates semi-leptonic $B$ meson decay anomalies, also links many other beyond SM processes.
 Among them the charged lepton flavor violating processes that receive large contributions provide a way to probe this scenario in the experiments.
 This model can also be tested at the LHC since existence of TeV scale LQs are required for consistent explanations of flavor anomalies.

+Extension of the SM by scalars can be further motivated by their contributions toward the running of the SM Higgs self-coupling.
+It is well known that the SM vacuum is metastable \cite{Holthausen:2011aa, EliasMiro:2011aa, Xing:2011aa, Alekhin:2012py}.
+This happens because the Higgs quartic coupling turns negative at large energy scales.
+Presence of new physics may provide sufficient corrections to this running and make the universe stable.
+The added scalars ($R_2, S_3, \chi_1$) within our scenario will provide non-zero corrections to the running of the SM Higgs self-coupling via their Higgs portal couplings, which at the one-loop level are always positive that helps to stabilize the potential \cite{Bandyopadhyay:2016oif}.
+For detailed analysis including two-loop improved renormalization group equations running involving scalar LQ extension of the SM, see for example Ref. \cite{Bandyopadhyay:2016oif}.

 There are few more flavor observables that depart from their theoretical values.
 Associated to charged current processes, the ratio $R_{J/\psi}$ shows enhancement \cite{Aaij:2017tyk} in the tauoniuc mode to the muonic mode for $B\to J/\psi\ell\nu$, the longitudinal polarization of $D^{\ast}$ meson in the $B\to D^{\ast}\tau \nu$ decay known as $f^{D^{\ast}}_L$ deviates from the SM value by $\sim 1.5\sigma$ \cite{Abdesselam:2019wbt}, and $\mathcal{P}^{\ast}_{\tau}$ the polarization asymmetry in the longitudinal direction of the tau in the $D^{\ast}$ mode is also found to show some tension with theory \cite{Hirose:2016wfn}.
-Furthermore, two important quantities linked with the neutral current processes are the angular observable $P^{\prime}_5$ \cite{Aaij:2015oid, Khachatryan:2015isa, Aaboud:2018krd}, and combined fit to the anomalous $b\to s$ data in operators contributing to $b\to s\mu\mu$ \cite{DAmico:2017mtc, Geng:2017svp, Capdevila:2017bsm, Altmannshofer:2017yso, Ciuchini:2017mik, Hiller:2017bzc, Aebischer:2019mlg, Ciuchini:2019usw, Kowalska:2019ley, Alok:2019ufo}.
 These anomalies can also play prominent roles in finding NP, however, currently they have either large error bars or suffer from large hadronic uncertainties.
 This is why in this work we focus only on the anomalies associated with $R_{D^{(\ast)}}$ and $R_{K^{(\ast)}}$ ratios that provide clean signals of NP.
-Implementations of all these aforementioned anomalies will be presented elsewhere.

 In Sec. \ref{SEC-02}, we introduce the proposed model.
 We discuss how to accommodate B physics anomalies and neutrino oscillation data in in Sec.~\ref{SEC-03} and Sec.~\ref{SEC-04}, respectively.
 Then we discuss at length all the experimental constraints that are relevant to our model in Sec.~\ref{SEC-05}.
 Furthermore, we present our results in Sec.~\ref{SEC-06}, and finally conclude in Sec. \ref{SEC-07}.